karkil2205/Cluster-Analysis/index.md

 # Cluster Analysis
 * This Web pages provide various links and information on my Cluster Analysis course.
 * They have been written using the gh-pages branch of Github.
-* To access to the Github Repository click on the blue link above.
+* To access to the Github Repository click on the blue link below.
 * The last version of my course is available on  [Rpubs](http://rpubs.com/karkil2205/700595).